gpaumier/gp2/src/projects/2004 CEA biochips.rst

 Blocking proteins
 -----------------

-This experiment is similar to the initial grafting of probes, but free actives sites are not blocked: without neutral proteins like bovine serum albumin (BSA), fluorophores adsorb on the surface and lead to high background noise.
+This experiment was similar to the initial grafting of probes, but free actives sites were not blocked: without neutral proteins like bovine serum albumin (BSA), fluorophores adsorbed on the surface and led to high background noise.

 .. figure:: /images/Biochips_GP-02_bloc2_532.jpg